adafruit/Adafruit_Pinguin/README.md

 LICENSES INDEPENDENT FROM THE CODE, see notes in corresponding subdirectories.
 If adding any font(s), CHECK for permissive license and INCLUDE the license file; don't just add things wantonly!

+### Use

+`python pinguin.py filename.brd`
+Output will go to `filename_out.brd` (file will be overwritten if present).
+Contents of layers 170 and 171 (if any) will be overwritten.
+Please back up board file first.

+Optional args:
+`-dpi N` Set output resolution (default 1200)
+`-vfont font.ttf` Override 'vector' font (default is GNU Free Sans) `-pfont font.ttf` Override 'proportional' font (default is Arimo regular) `-ffont font.ttf` Override 'fixed' font (default is GNU Free Mono) `-vscale N` Change relative scale of 'vector' font (default = 1.33) `-pscale N` Change relative scale of 'proportional' font (default = 1.41) `-pscale N` Change relative scale of 'fixed' font (default = 1.41)

+### To Do
+- Multi-line text is not yet working.
+- Would like a better match for the vector font.
+- Maybe do the inverted text box idea.